wolfkin/DIY-Projects/List of Ideas.md

 1. Perhaps I should start a list of just interesting sources

 1. Install Visual Studio Code as seen in [this](https://www.youtube.com/watch?v=ApbdhcZBcyU) tutorial it should be pretty useful

+1. use rsync and rclone to create a encrypted dropbox storage.
+Maybe start by storing ebooks there.